Volvo's EX90 SUV to support Google's HD map with even more detail

-(Pocket-lint) - Volvo has confirmed that its upcoming electric SUV, the EX90, will feature support for Google's HD maps with highly detailed and up-to-date mapping.
+Volvo has confirmed that its upcoming electric SUV, the EX90, will feature support for Google's HD maps with highly detailed and up-to-date mapping.

 The updated Google HD map will be available on the upcoming EX90 as well as the Polestar 3, Volvo says, with the company keen to tout its long-standing collaboration with the technology company.